-We unconditionally believe in and support the principle of heritage conservation.
+We unconditionally believe in and support the principle of heritage conservation in Southern Africa.
 At the same time we also recognize that it is not ideal, not even possible, to do so in isolation in today’s contemporary world where accelerated development has become the norm.

 Conservation is often viewed as standing in the way of modern day development.
 This is especially and often true in the fields of building restoration, construction projects and property development ventures.